What is Subsistence Benefit?

 - student loan granted with security guaranteed by the state;

-- needs-based study allowance and needs-based special allowance paid on the basis of the Study Allowances and Study Loans Act and allowance paid from a special allowance fund established by an educational institution;
+- basic allowance, needs-based study allowance and needs-based special allowance paid on the basis of the Study Allowances and Study Loans Act and allowance paid from a special allowance fund established by an educational institution;

 Taking into account the limits established and the socially justified standards for dwellings, the following fixed expenses connected with dwelling payable during the given month shall be taken into account upon calculation of a subsistence benefit: